-I spent the last year and a half working as a software engineer for Snap, Inc..
+I spent a year and a half working as a software engineer for Snap, Inc..
 The experience was…unique, if nothing else.
 I was tempted to write a series of short stories about my more interesting experiences there, but I decided to write something a little lengthier to give the full context around everything that happened while I was there.
 I realize you likely didn’t come here to read a novel, so I’m going to try to break things up as best I can, and I’ll throw a tl;dr at the end of each section for your skimming pleasure.

 Let’s start at the very beginning, how I ended up there in the first place.
 I started my career at Facebook, and after four years there I was looking for somewhere new to work in the LA area.
 I had toyed with the idea of leaving about six months earlier, and actually completed a phone screen with Snap.

 The employee who interviewed me over the phone told me when I asked that they thought work-life balance at the office was pretty okay, because they had been consistently working weekends but now that some of the rush was over they were only doing so frequently, instead of always.
 That scared me right off, and I told the recruiter at the time that I appreciated the request for an onsite but I’d decided that it wasn’t the right time for me to make a move.

 Fast forward about half a year, and I was actively looking for a new place to work.
 I still remembered what I’d heard from my interviewer at Snap, but the company’s stock at the time had fallen well off of its IPO price, and I decided it would be worth taking another look at.
 Maybe I could get a high equity offer, and if the stock turned around I’d stand to make a large sum of money.
 If it didn’t, I could quit in a year or two and go somewhere more stable.